Jeremiah-Dean/Jeremiah-Dean.github.io/projects/cotton.md

 labels:
   - Lisp
   - GitHub
-summary: "A recipe search app for those with food allergies."
+summary: "A recipe search app for those with food allergies.
+Allergy Safe Recipe Search App is an application to assist those suffering with food allergies to find recipes and search through them for any potential harmful ingredients.
+Users can search through recipes and save recipes to a favorites section for later viewing.
+At some point I will also implement a harmful ingredients function as well."
 ---

 <img class="img-fluid" src="../img/cotton/new-recipe-image.jpeg">